 A priori, we might argue that limited liability confers a species of credit much more trustworthy and intelligible than unlimited liability.
-A, possessing 10,000l., is free to invest 1000l. in ten several speculations, under the law of unlimited liability; and in each of these ten speculations the creditors will suppose that the speculation is guaranteed, not only by the thousand pounds which A has subscribed, but the other 90007, which he is supposed to have in retentis.
-Now, any or all of these speculations may fail, and any or all of the creditors may be disappointed in the trust of that guarantee to the extent of 90,000% more than A ever possessed.
+A, possessing 10,000l., is free to invest 1000l. in ten several speculations, under the law of unlimited liability; and in each of these ten speculations the creditors will suppose that the speculation is guaranteed, not only by the thousand pounds which A has subscribed, but the other 9000l, which he is supposed to have in retentis.
+Now, any or all of these speculations may fail, and any or all of the creditors may be disappointed in the trust of that guarantee to the extent of 90,000L more than A ever possessed.
 On the other hand, B divides his 10,000l. between ten different speculations, under the law of limited partnership; and in each case the creditors know that B has subscribed for 1000% and no more, wherefore they calculate on no more.
-Is not this latter the more trustworthy and intelligible species of credit P But, indeed, if you refuse this kind, neither A nor B will be fools enough to risk their 1000% where the indiscretion of other persons might sweep away the other 90007. with it.
-Thus, both A and B are kept out of the market by the penalty of præmunire; leaving the market the more open to those great capitalists who can insure against their own risks by the extent of their own substance; or whose dealings are so great that they can be actually bankrupt.

-many wrecks of their old; as we have seen in the case of gigantic railway speculators.
+Is not this latter the more trustworthy and intelligible species of credit?
+But, indeed, if you refuse this kind, neither A nor B will be fools enough to risk their 1000%, where the indiscretion of other persons might sweep away the other 9000% with it.
+Thus, both A and B are kept out of the market by the penalty of pramunire; leaving the market the more open to those great capitalists who can insure against their own risks by the extent of their own substance; or whose dealings are so great that they can be actually bankrupt. and yet vamp up a fresh fortune by shuffling the many wrecks of their old; as we have seen in the case of gigantic railway speculators.